ryjen/the-fatherless/script-scenes.md

 ### **Scene 24 – Post-Death Legacy**

-**Location:** Roman streets / city square / Jewish camp **Action:**
+**Location:** Aurelian streets / city square / Avarim camp **Action:**

-* Children run through the streets, singing about the “Jewish king” Sael.
+* Children run through the streets, singing about the “Avarim king” Sael.
 * Cassian yells in anger, powerless to stop the **moral impact of the child’s life and sacrifice**.
 * Cult leaders quietly preach in corners, teaching **forgiveness, moral courage, and resistance to corruption**, now embedded as a subtle “new normal.”
   **Camera / Visuals:**